d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 ```

 To see how well we did, let's apply the model to some test data.
-If you're interested, compare the result to corresponding linear model in :numref:`chapter_softmax_scratch`.
+If you're interested, compare the result to corresponding linear model in :numref:`sec_softmax_scratch`.

 ```{.python .input}
 d2l.predict_ch3(net, test_iter)